MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 8. Close the forms.

-Notes:

-- In the Work template code field, you can select a work template code that is associated with a work order type, return order, or purchase order.
+    > **Note** In the Work template code field, you can select a work template code that is associated with a work order type, return order, or purchase order.
 You assign a work template to a disposition code only when you want to override the work template.

-- In the Return disposition code field, you can select a return disposition code for a sales return order.
+In the Return disposition code field, you can select a return disposition code for a sales return order.
 After you select a return disposition code, the disposition code is only applicable for the sales order return process.